foundweekends/giter8/README.markdown

 `package`.
 A file named `$name__Camel$.scala` and the name `awesome project` will create the file `AwesomeProject.scala`.

+### Testing templates locally

+Templates may be passed to the `g8` command with a `file://` URL, and in this case the template is applied as it is currently saved to the file system (giter8 0.6.0 +).
+In conjunction with the `--force` option which overwrites output files without prompting, you can test changes to a template as you are making them.

+For example, if you have the Unfiltered template cloned locally you could run a command like this:

+    $ g8 file://unfiltered.g8/ --name=uftest --force

+In a separate terminal, test out the template.

+    $ cd uftest/
+    $ sbt
+    > ~ compile

+To make changes to the template, save them to its source under the `.g8` directory, then repeat the command to apply the template in the original terminal:

+    $ g8 file://unfiltered.g8/ --name=uftest --force

+Your `uftest` sbt session, waiting with the `~ compile` command, will detect the changes and automatically recompile.

 ### Using the giter8-plugin

 Giter8 supplies an sbt plugin for testing templates before pushing